FabienCarmagnac/ts-kafka/README.md

 ### DONE

   * first draft of headers : consumer and producer
-  * simple test compiling : one producer writes the timestamp pushed and the index of the message.
+  * simple test compiling : 1 real-time producer writes the timestamp pushed and the index of the message.
 The consumer verifies the notification time of the enngine is the same than the timestamp inside the payload message and its index.
   * build a kafka sandbox

 ### TODO